After Brazil mudslides, grief and faith among the ruins

 ''Whomever you see needing help, you go help.
 I'm keeping you on your feet,'' CondÃ© said he was told by the Lord.
 'God is giving me the right words to bring encouragement to every person who needs it.'

 One day about a week after the landslide, he was walking through the streets when he came across a shirtless man, whom he knew.
-They had lost a common friend, and CondÃ© threw his arms around him.
+They had lost a common friend, and CondÃ© threw his arms around the man.
 For a time, they rested their heads on each other's shoulders.

 Across the street, CondÃ© spotted another man, Adalto da Silva.
-On the day of the slide, da Silva had been with his 21-year-old son when the mud caught them; the son was swept away.
+On the day of the slide, da Silva had been hurrying down the mountain with his 21-year-old son when the mud caught them; the son slipped away and was swept to his death.
 Downhill, da Silva's wife had tried to keep their 6-year-old daughter safe between her legs, he said; their bodies were found in the mud, still in that embrace.

 CondÃ© sat da Silva down on a chair, then knelt before him and held his shoulders.
 They spoke for a long period, staring into one another's eyes, and CondÃ© told him he felt his pain.
 Da Silva cried.